-In recent times, all over the world, people had become used to constructing meaning around their jobs and beliefs, but both these things are undermined by digital technologies.
+In recent times, all over the world, people had become used to constructing meaning around their jobs and beliefs, but both are undermined by digital technologies.
 Many jobs have come under pressure from automation or outsourcing.
-Content is no longer contained by geographic boundaries and people are increasingly exposed to opinions and behaviors that diverge from their core beliefs.
+Meanwhile, ideas, images, and information are no longer contained by geographic boundaries, and people are increasingly exposed to opinions and behaviors that diverge from their core beliefs.
 In combination, these challenges are leading to a crisis of identity and meaning.
-This crisis can take many different forms, including teenage depression, adult suicide – particularly among middle-aged white men – and fatal drug overdoses.
+This crisis can take many different forms, including teenage depression, adult suicide—in the US, particularly among middle-aged white men , —and fatal drug overdoses.
 Between 2006 and 2015, these problems increased by 60 percent, 20 percent and 40 percent respectively.

-In terms of the threats we face, we are not working nearly hard enough on reducing the levels of carbon dioxide and other greenhouse gases in the atmosphere.
-Or on monitoring asteroids that could strike earth, and coming up with ways of deflecting them.
-Or on containing the current coronavirus outbreak (an early draft of The World After Capital, written before 2020, said ‘containing the next avian flu’ here).
+In terms of the threats we face, we are not working nearly hard enough on stabilizing or reducing the levels of carbon dioxide and other greenhouse gases in the atmosphere.
+Or on monitoring asteroids that could strike the Earth, and coming up with ways of deflecting them.
+Or on containing the current coronavirus outbreak and future pandemics (an early draft of The World After Capital, written before 2020, said “containing the next avian flu” here).

 On the opportunity side, far too little human attention is spent on things such as environmental cleanup, educational resources and basic research.
 The list here is nearly endless, and includes unlocking quantum computing and advancing machine intelligence.
-The latter is particularly intriguing because it could help produce more knowledge faster, thus helping to reduce the scarcity of attention.
+The latter is particularly intriguing because it could help produce more knowledge faster, thus potentially helping to reduce the scarcity of attention.

 Attention scarcity is difficult to alleviate, and I therefore propose it as a possible explanation for the Fermi paradox.
-The scientist Enrico Fermi famously asked why we have not yet detected any signs of intelligent life elsewhere in our universe, despite knowing that there are plenty of planets that could harbor such life.
-Many different explanations have been advanced, including that we are the first and hence only intelligent species or that more advanced intelligent species stay ‘dark’ for fear of being attacked by even more advanced species (the premise of the sci-fi trilogy ‘The Three-Body Problem’ by Cixin Liu).
+The physicist Enrico Fermi famously asked why we have not yet detected any signs of intelligent life elsewhere in our universe, despite knowing that there are plenty of planets that could harbor such life.
+Many different explanations have been advanced, including that we are the first and hence only intelligent species, or that more advanced intelligent species stay “dark” for fear of being attacked by even more advanced species (the premise of Cixin Liu’s sci-fi trilogy The Three-Body Problem).
 Alternatively, perhaps all civilizations develop until they have sufficient capital but then suffer from attention scarcity, so they are quickly wiped out by a pandemic or a meteor strike.
 If civilizations that can build radios don’t persist for very long, the timing of signs of their existence may be very unlikely to coincide with ours.